abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-In programming terms, we would say that we *parametrize* the constructors.

-Note also that the signature of the type is almost identical as the signature of the $fold$ function, used to eliminate it:
+This is why the signature of the Church-encoded type is almost identical as the signature of the $fold$ function, used to eliminate it:

 $$
 \begin{aligned}
-foldMaybe &:: \forall a\ m. m \to (a \to m) \to Maybe[a] \to m \\
+foldMaybe &: \forall a\ m. m \to (a \to m) \to Maybe[a] \to m \\
 \end{aligned}
 $$

-i.e. instead of providing constructors for types (which we later eliminate with the fold, we ask directly for the "folding" functions.
-This is why the fold function itself is trivial, as with the booleans:
+and the $fold$ function is trivial

 $$
 \begin{aligned}
-foldMaybe &:: \forall a\ m. m \to (a \to m) \to Maybe[a] \to m \\
+foldMaybe &: \forall a\ m. m \to (a \to m) \to Maybe[a] \to m \\
 foldMaybe\ n\ j\ maybe &= maybe\ n\ j \\
 \end{aligned}
 $$

+When using Church encoding, instead of providing constructors for types, which we later eliminate with the $fold$, we produce a function, which, given the same arguments as the "folding" functions, produces the same results.

 Polymorphic lambda calculus -- Formal definition
 ===